modernistik/parse-stack/README.md

 ```

 ##### :where
 The `where` clause is based on utilizing a set of constraints on the defined column names in your Parse classes.
 The constraints are implemented as method operators on field names that are tied to a value.
 Any symbol/string that is not one of the main expression keywords described here will be considered as a type of query constraint for the `where` clause in the query.
-See the section `Where Constraints` for examples of available query constraints.
+See the section `Query Constraints` for examples of available query constraints.

 ```ruby
 # parts of a single where constraint
 { :column.constraint => value }
 ```

-### Where Parse Query Constraints
+## Query Constraints
 Most of the constraints supported by Parse are available to `Parse::Query`.
 Assuming you have a column named `field`, here are some examples.
 For an explanation of the constraints, please see [Parse Query Constraints documentation](http://parseplatform.github.io/docs/rest/guide/#queries).
 You can build your own custom query constraints by creating a `Parse::Constraint` subclass.
 For all these `where` clauses assume `q` is a `Parse::Query` object.

 #### Equals